suadamoh/suadamoh/README.md

 # 🌱 Hello there, i’m Suada

-I’m an econ major at the University of Michigan with minors in data science and ux design.
-I’m really into using data to figure out what’s actually going on behind numbers, especially in business and economics.
-I like looking at patterns in how people behave and turning messy info into something that actually makes sense.
+I’m an econ major at the University of Michigan with minors in Data Science and User Experience Design.
+I build projects that combine data analysis, business thinking, and user-centered design.

-Currently, I’m just learning by doing.
-I work on small projects where I clean data, mess around with it, and turn it into visuals or write-ups that are easy to understand.

 ---

-## What i’m working on:
-- data projects using python, r, and sql
-- kaggle + public datasets for practice and case studies
-- building a project portfolio (data + econ + ux)
-- learning power bi and improving my visualization skills
+## 📊 Data & Economics Projects (In progress):
+- Can students actually afford Ann Arbor?
+- Coffee shop pricing analysis
+- Small business location analysis

+## 🎨 UX & Product Design (In progress):
+- Redeisgn of healthcare portal
+- Redesigning a confusing dashboard
+- Food access tool

+## 🔀 Hybrid Projects (In progress):
+- Access to healthcare around campus
+- Interactive budget planner

 ---